 As you can see from the table above, to pass reading comprehension you have to read and understand texts in a very short amount of time and answering a good number of questions.

 To prepare yourself you can try these exercises:

-Before starting reading a text, it’s important that you get some clues about the topic of the text.
-In this way, you can also make predictions about what you’re going to read.
-To do so, read title, subtitle and the questions you will have to answer.
+Before starting to read a text, it’s important that you get some clues about the topic the text is about.
+In this way, you can make predictions about what you’re going to read.
+To do so, read the title, the subtitle and the questions you have to answer.

 For example, the title of the first text of the CILS reading comprehension is: Spesa elettronica a 102 anni.
 After reading it, you can make some predictions.
-For example, you can predict that the text is probably about an old woman who prefer doing her shopping using an electronic card instead of using cash.
-Moreover, since she is 102 years old and very old people are usually bounded to tradition – the use of cash – you can say that this is something out of the ordinary.
+For example, you can predict that the text is probably about an old woman who prefers to do her shopping using an electronic card instead of using cash.
+Moreover, since she is 102 years old, and in Italy very old people are usually bounded to tradition – the use of cash – you can say that this is something out of the ordinary.

-Highlight topic sentences.
-Each paragraph has a topic sentence that tells you what a paragraph is about.
+Highlight key sentences.
+Each paragraph has a key sentence that tells you what a paragraph is about.
 Understanding the general idea of a paragraph allows you to improve your predictions.
-Moreover, if you ask yourself who, what, where, how, when, why, and you can also grab specific information more easily.
+Moreover, if you ask yourself who, what, where, how, when, why, you can also grab specific information more easily.

-For example, the topic sentence of the last paragraph of CILS exam is “Ha fatto di tutto per mantenersi” (she made every kind of job to support herself) leads us to ask ourselves what kind of jobs?
-And we expect that this paragraph will give us specific information about all the jobs the old woman made during her life.
+For example, the topic sentence of the last paragraph of CILS exam “Ha fatto di tutto per mantenersi” (she made every type of job to support herself) makes us think at the question: what kind of jobs?
+And so, we expect that this paragraph will give us specific information about all the jobs the old woman had during her life.